Skip to main content

 Once the engagement model is set, your contract stack should make scope, confidentiality, and data handling easy to follow as the work evolves.
 Written contracts help, but contractor versus employee status is still fact-specific.

 Use the DPA decision based on actual processing, not habit.
-If controller-processor personal-data processing is in scope, flag DPA review and add a jurisdiction check in your tracker after verification.
+If controller-processor personal-data processing is in scope, flag DPA review and verify the jurisdiction check from official or local adviser records before using it in your tracker.

 A clear SOW makes approval easier.
 Before work starts, make sure these items are explicit: